silverstripe/silverstripe-reports/README.md

 This module contains the API's for building Reports that are displayed in the Silverstripe backend.

+There are also a few CMS reports that comes out of the box:
+- A "Users, Groups and Permissions" report allowing administrators to get a quick overview of who has access to the CMS.

 ## Troubleshooting

 The reports section will not show up in the CMS if: